Colin Steele (trumpeter)

 Colin Steele is a jazz trumpeter from Scotland.

-He played pop music with Hue and Cry during the 1980s.
+He played pop music with Hue and Cry during the 1980s, as part of their backing band the John Rae Collective with Brian Kellock,Tom and Phil Bancroft, Kevin Mackenzie, Kenny Ellis.

 After two years in France he studied jazz at the Guildhall School of Music and Drama before returning to Scotland.
 He has been known for influences from Latin music and funk and has recorded several well-regarded albums.